 Breakfast at hotel.
 Day free to explore the city and finish last minute shopping.

-Proceed for the DANCES OF INDIA SHOW in the evening at 1800 hr after checking out of the hotel.
+Proceed for the in the evening at 1800 hr after checking out of the hotel.
 After the show you will have FAREWELL DINNER before reaching the airport for flight home with sweet memories of India.

 • Rickshaw ride at Old Delhi Bazaar,